Tag Archives: Singer Building

 Souvenirs have remained a constant in the world of tourism.
 Since about 1880, view books have been one of the souvenirs that appealed to visitors of New York City.
 With everyone now having a camera to photograph where they were and sights they have seen, view books are pretty much on their way to becoming extinct.

 During their heyday from the late 1800s until the 1940s view books were a popular and inexpensive souvenir choice.
-Most view books generally ranged in price from a quarter to a dollar.
+Most view books ranged in price from a quarter to a dollar.
 They generally contained anywhere from a dozen to 400 photographs of buildings, tourist sights and attractions.
 Many had plain covers, while others had covers to attract the eye.

 Going through my collection, I selected a few view books that date between 1911-1919.